Azure/Cloud-Native/website/blog-30-days-of-ia-2024/2024-10-11/setting-up-ci-cd-pipelines-for-azure-app-service-and-aks-using-azure-devops-2.md

 ### Explanation of the YAML Configuration

 - The pipeline triggers on changes to the `main` branch.
-- The `Buildjob` compiles the applications and builds artifacts for deployment.
+- The **Build** job compiles the applications and builds artifacts for deployment.
-- The `Deployjob` checks the value of DeploymentTarget and decides whether to deploy to AKS or App Service.
+- The **Deploy** job checks the value of DeploymentTarget and decides whether to deploy to AKS or App Service.

 #### Testing the CI/CD Pipeline